 The house is situated at the center of a three-lot corner parcel and is set back from both streets and the alley.
 The level site is landscaped with grass, bushes, flowers, and trees.
 A concrete sidewalk stamped with diamond and rectangular shapes runs along the edge of the front yard and is intersected by a wide concrete sidewalk flanked by flowers and rose bushes extending to the front porch.
 There are bushes along the foundation of the house and a large Blue Spruce tree is at the southern end of the front yard; there is another large tree at the north end of the parking lawn in front.
 On the north, the parking lawn is filled with river rock and has large trees.
-A woven wire fence is interlaced with vines growing on it along the northern edge of the house (Photograph 4).
+A woven wire fence is interlaced with vines growing on it along the northern edge of the yard.
+A pergola with classical columns extends from the house to the sidewalk on the north side of the house (Photograph 4).
 At the south end of the pergola is a low brick wall topped by panels of wood lattice that extends eastward toward a brick garage on the alley.